RosettaCommons/documentation/coupled-moves.md

 ## [7.2] Controlling KIC loop size

-This setting is a bit complicated.
-The default (segment length of 9 residues) should be fine for the vast majority of applications.

 * `-coupled_moves::kic_loop_size` only applies when using `-coupled_moves::backbone_mover kic`.
 * KIC will try to change the torsion angles of a segment this many residues long.
 The rotamer of the middle residue will be designed, thus kic_loop_size must be an odd number so a middle residue exists.
-(Backrub segment length is hardcoded in ShortBackrubMover as 3-residue, or 4-residue if it hits a Proline).
 * "Loop" here doesn't refer to secondary structure, just to a segment of residues.
-* NOTE: *n* must be at least 3 for 3mers in fragment KIC.
-Shorter loops will not allow fragment substitution.
+* (Backrub segment length is hardcoded in ShortBackrubMover as 3-residue, or 4-residue if it hits a Proline).

 ```
 -coupled_moves::kic_loop_size <n> # default n=9